hpassow/jekyll-base/_posts/2018-06-12-Netlify-Exercise.markdown

 <i>What did you think of our service during the time you used it?
 Provide either some constructive criticism or some points that impressed you.
 Be honest!
 “It sucked” isn’t a wrong answer unless you don’t elaborate and provide some constructive criticism ;)
 Talk about how you made your site and why you chose the tools you did.
 Briefly explain a challenge you experienced in setting up this site and how you solved it.</i>

+I'm running these two together.
 I found Netlify to be super easy to use.
 I started out doing web sites in vim/Notepad and my current site is WordPress.
 I haven't really done a good deal in between, and I haven't had need to play with anything more technical on the web development front.
 I was really impressed with how super easy it was to deploy.

 I chose Jekyll because it was highly rated.
 Knowing I don't know a good deal about how this is deployed, something highly rated will generally tend to have fewer bugs on the whole.
 The only problem I encountered during setup was with that, not with Netlify.
 I was mostly making it too hard on myself.
 I didn't realize that regular HTML code would work, and I was having issues with formatting and line breaks.  *Sheepish look* That was solved with Google.